Fundamental trade-off relation in probabilistic entanglement generation: Quantum switch realizing novel quantum processes

-\emph{Quantum switch realizing novel quantum processes.}--- We start by introducing the quantum switch\cite{Chiribella:2013:PRA, Rubino:2021:PRR, Guerin:2016:PRL, Araujo:2014:PRL}, and before that we review some prerequisites which is necessary to understand this novel physical resource.
-Recall that the evolution of a quantum system is dictated by the Schr\"{o}dinger equation, taking in account specific measurement processes, one could in principle find how the system evolves toward future.
+We begin by introducing the quantum switch~\cite{Chiribella:2013:PRA, Rubino:2021:PRR, Guerin:2016:PRL, Araujo:2014:PRL, Molitor2024, PhysRevResearch.5.023111}, and review necessary prerequisites to understand this novel physical resource.
+Recall that the evolution of a quantum system is dictated by the Schr\"{o}dinger equation, taking into account specific measurement processes, one could in principle find how the system evolves toward the future.
 Equivalently, an evolved state can be obtained by treating it as the output of the system passing a quantum channel, which is usually described by a completely positive and trace preserving (CPTP) map.

-In addition, it is of convenience to use the operator-sum representation for describing the action of a quantum process, in which case a set of operators called Kraus operators enables one to obtain the transformed state of a quantum system.
+In addition, it is convenient to use the operator-sum representation for describing the action of a quantum process, in which case a set of operators called Kraus operators enables one to obtain the transformed state of a quantum system.
 Suppose that we have a channel $\mathcal{M}$ which is associated with a set of Kraus operators $\{K_i\}$.
 With the initial state $\rho$ (the time argument has been suppressed) of a system, the evolved state will then be $\widetilde{\rho}=\sum_iK_i\rho K_i^{\dagger}$, where the operators satisfy $\sum_iK_i^{\dagger}K_i=\mathbb{I}$, and an evolved state is marked with a tilde for the purpose of distinguishing from the initial state.

 In cases where one encounters multiple processes, a fixed background causal structure is assumed even in the conventional setting of quantum mechanics.
 For instance, say we have two processes taking place in the space-time, one of the processes must exist in the causal past (or future) of the other.
-However, this assumption may not necessarily be true --- modifications should be made on the conventional notion of causality if one takes into consideration the properties of both quantum mechanics and general relativity.
-In simple words, nondeterminism of the quantum theory and the dynamical causal structure in general relativity may give rise to novel causal structures.
+However, this assumption may not necessarily hold in quantum theory --- modifications should be made on the conventional notion of causality~\cite{Hardy_2007, Brukner2014,RRM+22}, if one takes into consideration the properties of both quantum mechanics and general relativity.
+In other words, nondeterminism of the quantum theory and the dynamical causal structure in general relativity may give rise to novel causal structures.
 What this implies is that one may expect the existence of processes whose causal order becomes \emph{indefinite} in a theory of quantum gravity, the main goal of which is to reconcile the two above-mentioned solid pillars of modern physics.